miiwo/granblue_api/README.md

 ## Usage
 To self-host the app, run `go run .` to start the application.

-This API is also publically hosted at: `Please wait for domain acquiral`
+This API is also publically hosted at: `skyfaring-domain.xyz`
+*I try to keep it up during 9am-5pm EST hours, but it may be down due to cost concerns :(*
 Please fill in the Authorization with a Bearer Token containing the <*API_KEY*> and use the following endpoints[ here](#endpoints)!

 Connect to the API using Postman on the port and <*API_KEY*> you set in the `.env` file.